BlueKayn29/Balatro-Android-Backup-Tool/README.md

    - Ensure **only one** `meta.jkr` and one `profile.jkr` file are present.
 4. Follow on-screen instructions to restore your saves.

+**Backup Usage:**
+For now, use Android → PC (Save Transfer Tool) to Backup.
+PC Balatro is not required for this.
 ---

 ## **Important Notes**